Evolix/ansible-roles/php/README.md

-# PHP-FPM
+# PHP

-Installation and basic configuration of php-fpm
+Installation and basic configuration of PHP

 ## Tasks